Burgestrand/kbc19/README.md

 ## Development

 1. Make sure you have Ruby installed (see `.tool-versions`).
-1. Install dependencies, `bundle install`
-1. Create your databases, `rails db:setup`.
-1. Make sure you have access to application secret credentials, `./config/master.key`.
+1. Make sure you have  `./config/master.key`.
 Ask your colleagues!
-1. Launch, `rails s`!
+1. Run setup, `bin/setup`.

+#### Configuration

+- `GOOGLE_CLOUD_CREDENTIALS` — service account credentials for our Google Cloud account.
+Retrieved from `ENV` in production, but from secret credentials in development.

+#### Google Pub/Sub Considerations

+1. Work queues (topics/subscriptions) need to be created ahead of time.
+To do so run `rails active_job:setup`, see `lib/tasks/active_job.rake`. `bin/setup` does this for you.

 ### Deviations from standard Rails